This story has been updated. It was originally published on June 5, 2017.

-Amazon Prime Video (Android, iOS): This app is a must-have for Prime members… but less compelling for everyone else.
-Amazon Prime Video includes a ton of movies, TV shows, and original content, such as The Man In The High Castle and Transparent.
-These offerings provide one of the best reasons to sign up for Prime membership, if you haven’t already.
+This app is a must-have for Prime members… but less compelling for everyone else.
+Prime Video includes a ton of movies, TV shows, and original content, such as The Boys and Transparent.
+These offerings provide one of the best reasons to sign up for a Prime membership, if you haven’t already, but you can also choose to subscribe to Prime Video on its own.
 However, Amazon’s web and phone apps aren’t quite as polished as its main rivals’ offerings.
-Prime membership, which also includes benefits like free shipping, costs $99 a year or $10.99 a month.
+Prime membership, which includes additional benefits like free shipping, costs $119 a year or $13 a month, while Prime Video alone is $9 a month.

-Hulu (Android, iOS): Often considered to lurk in the shadow of Netflix, Hulu in fact offers more TV channels and more up-to-date TV shows than its main rival, making it fantastic for primetime television shows.
+Often considered to lurk in the shadow of Netflix, Hulu actually offers more TV channels and more up-to-date TV shows than its main rival, making it fantastic for primetime television shows.
 On the downside, Hulu’s cheapest subscription tier includes ads, and its original programming and movies aren’t up to Netflix’s standard yet.
-A subscription to Hulu will cost you $7.99 a month or $11.99 to go ad-free, and there’s a new $39.99/month Live TV plan in beta, giving you access to 50 channels live as they air.
+A subscription to Hulu will cost you $7 a month or $13 to go ad-free, and there’s a $70-per-month plan that adds live TV, giving you access to more than 75 channels live as they air.

-Netflix (Android, iOS): Netflix played a big role in changing the way we watch movies and television, popularizing the monthly subscription model and leading the charge for watching anything anywhere.
+Netflix played a big role in changing the way we watch movies and television, popularizing the monthly subscription model and leading the charge for watching anything, anywhere.
 The video behemoth doesn’t carry quite as much third-party content as it once did, but for many, its original shows remain essential viewing, and the Netflix apps are consistently setting a higher bar for on-the-go TV watching.
-Netflix plans start at $7.99 a month, though you have to pay more for HD and 4K content.
+Netflix plans start at $10 a month, though you’ll have to pay more for HD and 4K content.

-Sling TV (Android, iOS): Undoubtedly one of the leading options when it comes to getting live TV on your phone, Sling TV supports more than 100 live channels and over 10,000 hours of on-demand content that you can call up from the archives.
+Undoubtedly one of the leading options when it comes to getting live TV on your phone, Sling supports more than 200 live channels and over 85,000 on-demand movies and shows that you can call up from the archives.
 This is how mobile TV watching really should be in the 21st century.
 The number of channels you get varies depending on how much you pay each month.
-The bottom tier starts at $25 a month, and you can cancel whenever you like.
+The bottom tier starts at $35 a month, and you can cancel whenever you like.

 Specific channel and carrier apps

-Slowly but surely, the networks and carriers are waking up to the way we’re all watching TV and movies these days.
+It took a little while, but the big networks and carriers eventually woke up to the way we’re all watching TV and movies these days.
 Some of them offer apps that complement an existing cable subscription, but we picked standalone apps that will work whether or not you’re currently a cable customer.

-DirecTV (Android, iOS): An AT&T initiative aimed at cable cord-cutters, DirecTV goes way beyond smartphones to cover pretty much every device out there.
-You get a ton of channels and shows (though HBO costs a little extra and CBS is absent), and a mix of live programming and archived material.
+An AT&T initiative aimed at cable cord-cutters, DirecTV goes way beyond smartphones to cover pretty much every device out there.
+You’ll get a ton of channels and shows (though HBO costs a little extra and CBS is absent), and a mix of live programming and archived material.
 For now, you don’t get a cloud DVR for recording your favorite shows, but AT&T says it’s on the way.
-Prices start at $35 a month for the basic package, and as your subscription rate increases, so do the number of channels.
+Prices start at $70 a month for the basic package, and as your subscription rate increases, so do the number of channels.

-HBO Now (Android, iOS): HBO Now is an appealing option for cord-cutters (those who already have a cable subscription can use HBO Go).
+HBO Max is an appealing option for cord-cutters (though you can use it at no extra cost if you already have a subscription).
 It gives you access to a shifting slate of movies, along with some of the most acclaimed programs in TV history, including Game of Thrones, Westworld, The Wire, True Detective, and more.
-You need to stump up $14.99 a month after the month-long free trial in order to tap into all of this content, but if the app carries shows and films you like, then it’s worth the investment.
-Remember, it’s replacing your traditional HBO television subscription.
+And if HBO isn’t enough for you, the platform also includes series and shows from Warner, like the fan favorite Friends.
+You’ll need to stump up $10 a month after the month-long free trial in order to tap into all of this content, but if the app carries shows and films you like, it’s worth the investment.

-Showtime (Android, iOS): If you want to watch Showtime on a phone without an existing subscription, then this app and $10.99 a month will do it.
+If you want to watch Showtime on a phone without an existing subscription, this app and $11 a month will do it.
 (You can also get a taste with a 30-day free trial.)
 The app grants you access to live TV from Showtime, as well as on-demand catch-up viewing and a bunch of classic shows that the channel previously aired.
 To help you keep track of all this material, the app includes lists and reminders so you won’t miss anything you want to watch.